 This victory highlights Governor Wolf’s leadership in enacting protections that will benefit future generations.
 However, Moms Clean Air Force Pennsylvania is keeping the pressure on so that Governor Wolf will move forward quickly to protect our families from the more than 11,000 existing wells and associated oil and gas infrastructure that are putting our kids and families at risk now.

 Our mayors are pledging climate action.

 At the local level, cities such as Philadelphia and Pittsburgh are among leading U.S. cities to pledge support for climate action and their commitment to meeting the goals of the Paris Climate Accord despite President Donald Trump’s withdrawal from the agreement and his administration’s denial of climate change.
-Pennsylvania Clean Air Moms have met with both mayors and their staff urging them to act on climate to address air pollution and protect our children’s health.
+Pennsylvania moms have met with both mayors and their staff urging them to act on climate to address air pollution and protect our children’s health.

-Educating policymakers on the dangers of methane leaks — and how natural gas companies can fix them.
+Educating policymakers on the dangers of methane leaks—and how natural gas companies can fix them.